Continuity Is a Runtime Problem

 • loops

-The organism becomes less concerned with generating individual answers and more concerned with preserving directional cognition across interruption boundaries.
+The organism becomes less concerned with generating isolated answers and more concerned with preserving directional cognition across interruption boundaries.

 Which is also where things start becoming mildly unsettling.